ugr-sail/sinergym/docs/source/pages/introduction.rst

    from the environment interface.

--  **Stable Baseline 3 Integration**: Customizes functionalities for easy testing of environments with SB3 algorithms, such as callbacks and cutomizable training real-time logging.
+-  **Stable Baseline 3 Integration**: Customizes functionalities for easy testing of environments with SB3 algorithms, such as callbacks and customizable training real-time logging.
 However, *Sinergym* is agnostic to any DRL algorithm.

 -  **Google Cloud Integration**: Offers guidance on using *Sinergym* with Google Cloud infrastructure.